To apply for graduate studies in the Department of Chemical & Biomolecular Engineering:

 - For all Ph.D. and M.S. applicants applying for the Spring and Fall 2023 semesters, GRE scores are NOT part of our admissions process and will not be considered.

 - Unofficial transcripts can be uploaded to your online application.
 If you attended an international university and have one set of original documents or diploma, you can mail them to The Graduate School and they will make a copy and return the original document(s) to you.
 Please attach an International Transcripts Cover Sheet with your submission.
 If you submitted these documents when applying for admission to a university in the US that you currently attend, we will accept copies from the registrar or graduate school if they certify that these documents from your prior university were made from the originals.
 Official transcripts should be mailed to our Graduate School for verification purposes.

 Storrs, CT 06269-1152

 - All applicants must submit a personal statement of purpose.
 You should include your reasons for undertaking graduate work, your ultimate plans, and how you happened to select your desired field.
-Details about your preparation, your strengths and weaknesses as a student, any academic honors, scholarships, or fellowships you have received, will all be helpful.
+Details about your preparation, your strengths and weaknesses as a student, and any academic honors, scholarships, or fellowships you have received will be helpful as well.

 Applicants who seek financial aid must indicate so in the appropriate section of the graduate admissions application form.
 It is the policy of the department to provide financial aid to all full-time graduate students enrolled in the Ph.D. program, throughout their tenure of study.
 Plan A master’s students may also be considered for support based upon the availability of funds.
 An attractive benefits package, including discounted medical and dental coverage, is also provided.